mhmmdk/Mohammedkn.com/archive/SEC_ERROR_UNKNOWN_ISSUER.md

+---
+layout: post
+title: How I solved SEC_ERROR_UNKNOWN_ISSUER for my subdomain.
+description: How I solved SEC_ERROR_UNKNOWN_ISSUER for my subdomain.
+no: 1
+---

 ### How I solved SEC_ERROR_UNKNOWN_ISSUER for my subdomain.
 I had this error when I access my subdomain [file](https://file.mohammedkn.com).
 I abled to access the site by adding the site to exceptions.
 What I couldn't is making my site not to show the error for others like you.